pmlmodelling/ncplot/docs/source/howto.rst

 How to use ncplot in Python
 ---------------------------

-Using cmipsearch is relatively easy.
-It let’s you search and download CMIP6 data files.
+Using ncplot is very easy.
+It let's you plot the contents of a NetCDF automatically.
+To plot a file in Python, preferably a Jupyter notebook, do the following:

 .. code:: ipython3